testdouble/testdouble.js/docs/10-using-with-typescript.md

 });
 ```

 We defined the API we need.
-With current IDEs and TypeScript supports creating the Interface and the Class is almost automatic.
+With current IDEs and TypeScript support creating the Interface and the Class is almost automatic.

 ![Implementation](http://g.recordit.co/ezNnNi6oEH.gif)